ianyu93/expiscor/src/content/blog/post-1.md

 <!-- mtoc-end -->

 First of all, this is not a 101 article, although I am still covering some basics.
 There are other blogs that cover "How to DSPy 101" much better and comprehensive.
-I'm just providing some common patterns to support them :) It's also important to note that here I focus on the Python version; DSPy also has ports to other languages such as TypeScript, Rust, etc. I do not know how they behave.
+I'm just providing some common patterns to support them :)

+It's also important to note that here I focus on the Python version; DSPy also has ports to other languages such as TypeScript, Rust, etc. I do not know how they behave.

-I've done a lot of "AI Engineer" implementations, as cheesy as that sounds, and so far, DSPy is my favourite when it comes to orchestration.
-I don't plan to get too deep into the weeds of why, because that's for another article, but what I found is while there are great interests in DSPy, there are common obstacles that I see newcomers face, and my goal for this article is to help remove some of those simple obstacles you may face, and can't easily find on documentation.
+I found that while there are great interests in DSPy, there are common obstacles that I see newcomers face, and my goal for this article is to help remove some of those simple obstacles you may face, and can't easily find on documentation.

 Some of the common obstacles include:
 - "DSPy feels too high level / abstracted, so I don't have fine-grained control over prompts"